 Then Joseph, being aroused from sleep, did as the angel of the Lord commanded him and took to him his wife, and did not know her till she had brought forth her firstborn Son.
 And he called His name Jesus (Matthew 1:18-21 & 24-25).

 As all of these things are being celebrated during the Christmas season, an important part of the birth of Christ I believed is overlooked.
 I believe that part is the role that Joseph played in his relationship with Mary and the baby Jesus.
-What some story tellers, directors and actors fail to allow the Holy Spirit to bring to light in the message of the birth of Jesus is the life examples that Joseph can teach the church, families and men today.
+What some storytellers, directors, and actors fail to allow the Holy Spirit to bring to light in the message of the birth of Jesus is the life example that Joseph can teach the church, families, and men today.
 The word of God describes Joseph as being a just man.
 The word just in the Hebrew means that “Joseph was a true believer in God” who was in right relationship with God.
 The life of Joseph I believe was a true standard of manhood for men in three important ways.
 The first way that the life of Joseph was a true standard of manhood for men was that he was willing to embrace God’s purpose over his own.
-The second way that the life of Joseph was a true standard of manhood for men was that he made the best out of an unpleasant and difficult situations that he was in.
-Finally, a third way that the life of Joseph was a true standard of manhood for men was that his life was a blueprint to godly fatherhood.
+The second way that the life of Joseph was a true standard of manhood for men was that he made the best out of an unpleasant and difficult situation that he was in.
+Finally, a third way that the life of Joseph was a true standard of manhood for men was that his life was a blueprint for real fatherhood.

 He embraced God’s purpose

-Had Joseph not agreed to obey the word of the Lord from the angel of the Lord, a cloud of suspicion would began to follow Mary as a pregnant woman who was not married.
-However, because Joseph embrace God’s purpose over his own, he made Mary his wife and brought her in his home.
-As men we most times enter into a marriage relationship with a woman because we want a sexy wife, have children and have a big home.
+Had Joseph not agreed to obey the word of the Lord from the angel of the Lord, a cloud of suspicion would have followed Mary as a pregnant woman who was not married.
+However, because Joseph embraced God’s purpose over his own, he made Mary his wife and brought her into his home.
+As men, we sometimes enter into a marriage relationship with a woman because we want a sexy wife, have children and have a big home.
 We see marriage as a contract that we signed at either the justice of the peace or after being married in the church.
 However, we failed to grasp that marriage is a covenant relationship with God and the woman we say we love.
 The Lord has a purpose for our marriage which requires us as men to demonstrate the true standard of manhood.
 This standard is about loving our wives as Christ loved the Church and giving ourselves for them as the Apostle Paul talked about in Ephesians 5:25.
 Our standard of true manhood is loving them unconditionally which in turns gives them the freedom to submit themselves to their own husbands knowing that he will respect, cherish and honor her.
-As men we must embrace God’s purpose for our marriages because He is sovereign and the women who are in our lives are there so that together we both can birth the greatness of God each of our lives for His glory.
+As men, we must embrace God’s purpose for our marriages because He is sovereign and the women who are in our lives are there so that together we both can birth the greatness of God each of our lives for His glory.